hostadam/ares/README.md

 # Ares
-Ares is the utility library used for the upcoming Etheria SMP server.
+Ares is the utility plugin used for the upcoming Etheria SMP server.
-It aims to reduce clutter in the core plugin by moving utility classes and frameworks to a library as opposed to having it in a server plugin.
+It aims to reduce clutter in the core plugin by moving utility classes and frameworks to a common plugin.

 ### Important Information
 * Ares is currently in a pre-release state.